askvortsov1/bonsai_tutorials/tutorials/snake_game/0_hello_world.md

 ### Snake and Apple Implementation

 - Apple is just a positon
-- Snake is a doubly linked list of positions.
+- Snake is a linked list of positions.
 This makes moving the snake really simple: just put on a new head, and remove the tail.
 Growing the snake is also easy: add on the head, but don't remove the tail.

 ### Stateful Elements